oddbird/css-sandbox/src/rwd/query/tag-explainer.md

 - Establishes its own containment context, and
 - Establishes its own selector scope

-But in our exploration of use-cases, it seems more common that components will want to query _external_ context, while establishing _internal_ scope.
+But in my exploration of use-cases, it seems more common that components will want to query _external_ context, while establishing _internal_ scope.